subvisual/subvisual.com/src/posts/2023-09-22-blockchains-ux-and-non-custodial-wallets/index.md

 - You can have users pay for their own transactions off-chain.
 For instance, users may have to buy a subscription through Stripe before you start paying the fees for their transactions.
 - If the user is exchanging something of value, you can take a fee out of it while paying the gas fees.
 For instance, if the user buys an NFT with USDC, you can take a fee from their USDC amount.

-You’ll need to design your business model around the limitations some of the limitations.
+You’ll need to design your business model around the limitations.
 However, with these examples, I hope you see that there are many ways to leverage gasless transactions to build a rich experience for your users while they are still in control of their wallets.

 If you want to build using gasless transactions, integrating with the [Gas Station Network (GSN)](https://docs.opengsn.org/) is the best way to start, as you only have to write the contract to approve or reject a transaction.
 And if this all sounds very expensive, there are many ways to lower costs, such as picking a cheaper blockchain: L2, such as [Arbitrum](https://arbitrum.io/) and [zkSync](https://zksync.io/), are the future.